rogerallen/rogosynth/README.md

    output in "out/build"

 ## Issues
+- [DONE] needs better ADSR envelope
-- one note at a time, needs polyphony
+- [IN PROGRESS] one note at a time, needs polyphony
-- could use stereo pan
-- needs a mixer.
+- [IN PROGRESS] needs a mixer.
 Could use float buffer prior to mixer & have mixer output u16
-- [DONE] needs better ADSR envelope
 - sine table only, could use square, triangle & sawtooth waves
+- could use stereo pan
-- could use LPF after that
+- could use resonant LPF after that